 Direct Burial Loop - Magnetic loop installed before the surface is poured.

 Wait Area - An area close to the pick-up window and out of the way of exiting drive-thru traffic where vehicles park while the order is being prepared.

 Wait Stacking Space - The open space between the menu board and the pick-up window.
-The ideal is four car-lengths or 40 feet.
+The ideal is four car lengths or forty feet.

 Adding a drive-thru to your business can be complicated, which is why it is important to do your homework.
 If you need help designing your drive-thru, the professionals at The Howard Company are able to answer all of your questions.